mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 interface, monitoring will continue running in the backgroud.
 You can cancel the `MonitorLiveData` algorithm from the *Algorithm progress* dialog.

-Note that the `MonitorLiveData` may stop if it encounters an error, e.g. due to a change in the data size, and will need to be manually re-started from the GUI.
+Note that if `MonitorLiveData` stops for any reason other than being terminated by the user, it will be automatically re-started by the Interface.
+Note that if anything has changed on the Settings tab then the new values will be used.

+Note that if you close and re-open the Interface, the link to any running monitor algorithm will be lost.
+Stop the algorithm from the *Algorithm process* dialog and re-start it from the new instance of the Interface to re-link it.

 Live data monitoring has some additional requirements:

 - EPICS support must be installed in Mantid.
-Tthis is included by default on Windows but see the instructions `here<http://https://www.mantidproject.org/PyEpics_In_Mantid/>`_ for other platforms.
+This is included by default on Windows but see the instructions `here <http://https://www.mantidproject.org/PyEpics_In_Mantid/>`_ for other platforms.
 - The instrument must be on IBEX or have additional processes installed to supply the EPICS values.

 Event Handling tab
 ~~~~~~~~~~~~~~~~~~